-Management's Discussion & Analysis April 30, 2016
+Management's Discussion & Analysis

+July 31, 2016

-This Management's Discussion and Analysis ("MD&A") of Zenith Epigenetics Corp.'s ("Zenith" or the "Company") operations and financial position should be read in conjunction with the audited consolidated financial statements and the notes thereto for the year ended April 30, 2016 and 2015.
+This Management's Discussion and Analysis ("MD&A") of Zenith Epigenetics Corp.'s ("Zenith" or the "Company") operations and financial position should be read in conjunction with the unaudited condensed interim consolidated financial statements and the notes thereto for the three months ended July 31, 2016 and 2015.
 Our financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") and comprise Zenith and its wholly-owned subsidiary Zenith Epigenetics Inc. Zenith Epigenetics Inc. is a US-based company incorporated on July 14, 2014 under the laws of Delaware.
 An advisory with respect to the use of non-IFRS measures is set out in this MD&A under "Non-IFRS Measures".
 All amounts in the following MD&A are stated in US dollars unless otherwise stated.
 References to "we", "us" or "our" mean Zenith unless the context otherwise requires.